Last Updated on by Editor

 This is the perfect place for an afternoon hike through and you can come and enjoy the deciduous forest and walking through towering rock walls.

 The most popular hikes here are Cliff-Top Side Trail and Lookout Trail.
 While some of the trails have steep sections, most of them are wide and flat.
 They are perfect for beginner hikers and those with furry friends or kids.
+Not many people know it, but Canada is a great destination for kids!
+There are a number of things to do with your kids in Montreal, Ottawa and Toronto.

 Mono Cliffs is for day use only which means that no camping is allowed.
 There are 20 km of hiking trails total so plenty to keep you occupied for a day.